dylan-lang/dylan-programming-book/source/perform.rst

 specializers of your method is a subtype of a type defined in your library.

+.. topic:: Comparison with C++:

-#. *Comparison with C++:* A C++ compiler could optimize out the
-   dispatching of a virtual function by analyzing the entire scope of the argument on which the virtual function dispatches, and proving that argument’s exact class.
+   A C++ compiler could optimize out the dispatching of a virtual function by analyzing the entire scope of the argument on which the virtual function dispatches, and proving that argument’s exact class.
 Unfortunately, that scope is often the entire program, so this optimization often can be performed only by a linker.
 Even a linker cannot make this optimization when a library is compiled, because the classes of a library can be subclassed by a client.
    The complexity is compounded for dynamic-link libraries, where there may be multiple clients at once.
 As a result, this optimization is rarely achieved in C++.

    In Dylan, sealed classes, sealed generic functions, and sealed domains explicitly state which generic functions and classes may be extended, and, more important, which cannot.
 The library designer plans in advance exactly what extensibility the library will have.
 The Dylan compiler can then optimize dispatching on sealed generic functions and classes and within sealed domains with the assurance that no client will violate the assumptions of the optimization.
 The sealing restrictions against subclassing or changing method applicability are automatically enforced on each client of a Dylan library.

 When you seal a domain of a generic function imported from another library, you will not cause conflicts with other libraries, as long as